-A great effort has been dedicated to studying the theoretical properties of GNNs and, in particular, their expressive power~\cite{Sato2020ASO}.
-A goal of such a study is to define which graphs can be distinguished by a GNN, namely for which input graphs the GNN produces different encodings.
-In~\cite{xu2018powerful}, GNNs are proven to be as powerful as the Weisfeiler--Lehman graph isomorphism test (1--WL)~\cite{leman1968,wltest2011}.
-Such an algorithm allows us to test whether two graphs are not isomorphic \footnote{It is worth noting that the 1--WL test is not conclusive since there exist pairs of graphs that the test recognizes as isomorphic even if they are not.}.
-The 1--WL algorithm is based on a graph signature that is obtained by assigning a color to each node.
-The graph coloring is achieved by iterating a local aggregation function.
-More generally, a hierarchy of algorithms exists, called 1--WL, 2--WL, 3--WL, $\ldots$, whose elements recognize larger and larger classes of graphs.
-It has been proven that a standard GNN model can simulate the 1--WL test, but it cannot implement higher tests; namely, 3--WL, 4--WL, and so on ~\cite{morris_2019_WL_go_neural}.
-Therefore, the 1--WL test exactly defines the classes of graphs that GNNs can recognize.
+Formally, a central result on the expressive power of GNNs has shown that GNNs are at most as powerful as the Weisfeiler–Lehman graph isomorphism test (1–WL) \cite{leman1968,wltest2011,xu2018powerful}.
+The 1--WL test iteratively divides graphs into groups of possibly isomorphic\footnote{It is worth noting that the 1--WL test is inconclusive since there exist pairs of graphs that the test recognizes as isomorphic even if they are not.} graphs using a local aggregation schema.
+Therefore, the 1--WL test exactly defines the classes of graphs that GNNs can recognize as non-isomorphic.

-Another goal of the research on the expressive power of GNNs is to study GNN approximation capability.
-Formally, in node-focused applications, a GNN implements a function $\varphi(\mathbf{G},v)\rightarrow \mathbb{R}^m$ that takes as input a graph $\mathbf{G}$ and returns an output at each node.
-Similarly, in graph-focused tasks, a GNN implements a function $\varphi(\mathbf{G})\rightarrow \mathbb{R}^m$.
-In both cases, the study's objective is to define which classes of functions can be approximated by a GNN model.